French Directory: Literature

-Directory judged by historians
+Historiography

 19th century

 Historians generally have not been kind to the 'Age of the Directory'.
 Adolphe Thiers, later twice the Prime Minister and the first president of the Third Republic, wrote the first major history in French of the Revolution, in ten volumes, published between 1823 and 1827.
 He described the Directory this way:

 One of the indispensable qualities of a government is to have good reputation that defends it against unjust attacks.
 When it has lost this reputation, and when people blame it for the faults of others, and even for bad luck, then it no longer has the ability to govern, and this incapacity should force it to retire.
 How many governments had been used up during the Revolution!...
 The Directory had been used up like the Committee of Public Safety before it, and the government of Napoleon that followed.
 All the accusations against the Directory proved not its faults but its nullity.

 Thiers blamed Barras, the only Director who served from the beginning to the end of the Directory, for its failure.

 By a bizarre chance, but one that is seen often in the conflicts within revolutions, public opinion had indulgence for the one Director who merited it the least.
 Barras alone deserved all that was said of the Directory.
 First of all, he never worked; he left to his colleagues all the burden of business.
 He spoke only at decisive moments, when his voice was stronger than his courage.
 He occupied himself with nothing.
 He only concerned himself with the personnel of the government, which best suited his genius at intrigue.
 He took a share of all the profits of the government suppliers, and alone of the Directors deserved the accusation of corruption.
 Despite all of his faults, he was treated differently than the others, first of all because, unlike the other four, he was not a lawyer; and despite his laziness, his debauched habits, his bad manners, and his liaisons with the Jacobins, he alone was credited with 18 Fructidor [the downfall of Robespierre], and he gave the appearance of a man of action, more capable of governing than his colleagues...
 He was even treacherous toward his colleagues; because all of the criticism that he deserved himself he skillfully managed to shift exclusively onto them.